Beeliar

 Recent residential development output has been above average within Beeliar when compared nationally

 Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Beeliar has recorded around 24 residential properties granted approval annually.
-Over the past five financial years, between FY-21 and FY-25, approximately 121 homes were approved, with a further 8 approved so far in FY-26.
-This translates to an average of 17.6 new residents arriving per dwelling constructed over these years.
+Between FY-21 and FY-25, approximately 121 homes were approved, with another 8 so far in FY-26.
+This results in an average of about 17.6 new residents arriving per dwelling constructed over the past five financial years.

-Given this demand outpacing supply, it puts upward pressure on prices and increases competition among buyers.
-The average construction value for new properties is $377,000, somewhat higher than regional norms, reflecting quality-focused development.
+The demand for housing significantly outpaces supply, which typically puts upward pressure on prices and increases competition among buyers.
+New properties are constructed at an average value of $377,000, somewhat higher than regional norms, reflecting quality-focused development.
 In FY-26, there have been $3.4 million in commercial approvals, demonstrating the area's primarily residential nature.
-Compared to Greater Perth, Beeliar shows substantially reduced construction, at 72.0% below the regional average per person.
+Compared to Greater Perth, Beeliar shows substantially reduced construction, with 72.0% below the regional average per person.
 This scarcity of new properties typically strengthens demand and prices for existing properties.

 Recent construction comprises 97.0% detached dwellings and 3.0% medium and high-density housing, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
 The estimated count of 492 people in the area per dwelling approval reflects its quiet, low activity development environment.
-Future projections show Beeliar adding 3,840 residents by 2041, based on the latest AreaSearch quarterly estimate.
+Future projections show Beeliar adding 3,831 residents by 2041, according to the latest AreaSearch quarterly estimate.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development